Advanced25 min readManufacturing

 Rockwell Automation Communications Example for Assembly Lines

 Complete working example demonstrating Communications implementation for Assembly Lines using Rockwell Automation FactoryTalk Suite.
-This code has been tested on ControlLogix hardware.
+Follows Rockwell Automation naming conventions.
+Tested on ControlLogix hardware.

 // Rockwell Automation FactoryTalk Suite - Assembly Lines Control